Why Urban Gardening is Trending in the Philippines

 However, I would consider urban gardening in the Philippines to be in its “seedling” stage compared to more developed countries.
 For instance, if I search online for organic or garden suppliers that are locally available in the Philippines, the list is still limited, as compared to the immensely wide range of choices available in more advanced countries.

 The Philippines also lags behind when it comes to seed varieties and easy access to good quality garden supplies.
 For instance, hybrid seed varieties that are suited especially for the urban setting are in limited supply, particularly the dwarf versions that can grow well in small pots or containers.
-There are a few suppliers of good quality organic fertilizers and pesticides but they are not yet readily available in retail stores.
+There are a few suppliers of good quality organic fertilizers and pesticides but most of them are not yet readily available in retail stores.
 Likewise, most neighborhood garden suppliers focus more on landscaping services and ornamental plants.
 I had to source my garden supplies all the way from Quezon City, which is about an hour’s drive from home.

 Worldwide, urban gardening will continue its uptrend